MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 <!--1128774-->

-High availability for the site server role is a Configuration Manager-based solution to install an additional site server in *passive* mode.
+Starting in Configuration Manager version 1806, high availability for the site server role is a Configuration Manager-based solution to install an additional site server in *passive* mode.
 The site server in passive mode is in addition to your existing site server that is in *active* mode.
 A site server in passive mode is available for immediate use, when needed.

 A site server in passive mode:
 - Uses the same site database as your site server in active mode.